 Now that you've got your list of belongings, the next step is to figure out how much it would cost to replace them.
 Here’s a quick tip: focus on the replacement cost, not the current market value.

 For example, if your couch is a bit worn but would cost $2,000 to replace, use that amount.
-You don’t have to do this manually.
-Many insurers have online calculators that help you estimate the cost of replacing everything in your home.
-If you're unsure about specific items, like electronics or appliances, look up their replacement costs online.
+Many insurers offer online calculators to assist in estimating the replacement cost of your belongings.

 Now that you know how much it would cost to replace your belongings, it’s time to compare policies and find the right coverage.